Statistical literacy

 Extraordinary claims require extraordinary evidence

-I first encountered this saying in an undergraduate class, where it was said during a lecture (I forgot the broader context, unfortunately) It stuck with me because it is both a truth and a warning.
-Less dramatically, I think it’s important to maintain a health skepticism of dramatic claims.
+I first encountered this saying in an undergraduate class, where it was said during a lecture (I forgot the broader context, unfortunately).
+It stuck with me because it is both a truth and a warning.
+Less dramatically, I think it’s important to maintain a healthy skepticism of dramatic claims.
 A side note, speaking of the dramatic, the classic “How to Lie With Statistics” book turns out to have a complicated legacy.

 Common statistical problems and fallacies

-Base-rate fallacy: also called false positive paradox, this occurs when we ignore the general prevalence of a event, also called the base rate of a test.
+Base-rate fallacy: also called false positive paradox, this occurs when we ignore the general prevalence of a event, also called the base rate of a statistical test.

 Further reading